Consociationalism: Other criticisms

+In 2022, Yascha Mounk argued that the case for consociationalism and power-sharing had weakened significantly since first proposed based on experiments and real-life observations.
+He argues that in some cases it can bring short-term peace, but that it is always temporary and is likely to worsen tensions in the long-run.

 Critics point out that consociationalism is dangerous in a system of differing antagonistic ideologies, generally conservatism and communism.
 They state that specific conditions must exist for three or more groups to develop a multi- system with strong leaders.
 This philosophy is dominated by elites, with those masses that are sidelined with the elites having less to lose if war breaks out.
 Consociationalism cannot be imperially applied.
 For example, it does not effectively apply to Austria.
-Critics also point to the failure of this line of reasoning in Lebanon, a country that reverted to civil war.
+Critics also point to the failure of this line of reasoning in Lebanon, a country that experienced civil war, and where the consociational arrangement was used by the post-war elite to capture state institutions and resources.
 It only truly applies in Switzerland, Belgium and the Netherlands, and not in more deeply divided societies.
 If one of three groups gets half plus one of the vote, then the other groups are in perpetual opposition, which is largely incompatible with consociationalism.

 Consociationalism assumes that each group is cohesive and has strong leadership.
 Although the minority can block decisions, this requires 100 per cent agreement.
 Rights are given to communities rather than individuals, leading to over-representation of some individuals in society and under-representation of others.
 Grand coalitions are unlikely to happen due to the dynamics of ethnic competition.
 Each group seeks more power for itself.
 Consociationalists are criticized for focusing too much on the set up of institutions and not enough on transitional issues which go beyond such institutions.
 Finally, it is claimed that consociational institutions promote sectarianism and entrench existing identities.

 Examples

 The political systems of a number of countries operate or used to operate on a consociational basis, including Belgium, Italy, Cyprus (effective 1960–1963), the First Czechoslovak Republic, Israel, Lebanon, the Netherlands (1917–1967), Northern Ireland, Switzerland (consultation mostly across ideological lines), Ethiopia, Zimbabwe-Rhodesia, and South Africa.
 Some academics have also argued that the European Union resembles a consociational democracy, with consultation across ideological lines.
 Additionally, a number of peace agreements are consociational, including: